 Mmm...
 Marvel, mostly; they seem to have a lot more fun with their characters.
 I think DC tries a little too hard to be grimdark in the movies these days—which is almost baffling considering how ridiculous some of the comics are, you know?
 I mean.
 It’s canon that Batman has a pet cow and has online consultations with a monkey styling itself after Sherlock Holmes. x3 “Why so serious?” indeed.

 Fantastic, @PinkLipstick22.
 I love your description of platonic cuddling.

 I'm loving this series and getting to know other cuddlers.
 It's interesting how we are all different and all the same in the end.

 Loved reading this interview of you @PinkLipstick22 Great questions and great interview @respectful !!

-@Sideon is a male non-professional in Phoenix, Arizona.
+@Sideon is a male non-professional in the East Bay outside of SF, California.
 "Hippy parents (love child from the summer of love, yo) and a slight misspelling of a black volcanic rock: obsidian."

 Sometimes you can see colors when you hear music (synesthesia).
 What is that like?

 I thought everyone knew the sight and sound of their mom calling their name when it was time to come home: my name was a bright dot that spread out horizontally the longer she called my name.
 I figured out as a young child at a musical field trip that I was experiencing things that my friends weren't: I was sometimes seeing shapes and colors emanating from the stage or orchestra pit.

 Over time, I realized that the more involved or connected I felt with the music AND how relaxed I was, the more I tended to experience sound and sight together.
 Sharp and discordant sounds are jagged and spread out like fireworks.
 Harmonies and clear notes rise and fall in waves, dissolving and reforming.
 Color-wise, it's all over the spectrum.